xlladdins/xll/docs/Excel4MacrosA-D.md

 **DISPLAY**(cell, formula, value, format, protection, names, precedents, dependents, note)

-Cell    is a logical value that corresponds to the Cell command and controls the display of cell information in the Info Window.
+Cell&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Cell command and controls the display of cell information in the Info Window.
 If TRUE, cell information will be displayed; if FALSE, cell information will not be displayed.

-Formula    is a logical value that corresponds to the Formula command and controls the display of formula information in the Info Window.
+Formula&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Formula command and controls the display of formula information in the Info Window.
 If TRUE, formula information will be displayed; if FALSE, formula information will not be displayed.

-Value    is a logical value that corresponds to the Value command and controls the display of value information in the Info Window.
+Value&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Value command and controls the display of value information in the Info Window.
 If TRUE, value information will be displayed; if FALSE, value information will not be displayed.

-Format    is a logical value that corresponds to the Format command and controls the display of format information in the Info Window.
+Format&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Format command and controls the display of format information in the Info Window.
 If TRUE, format information will be displayed; if FALSE, format information will not be displayed.

-Protection    is a logical value that corresponds to the Protection command and controls the display of protection information in the Info Window.
+Protection&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Protection command and controls the display of protection information in the Info Window.
 If TRUE, protection information will be displayed; if FALSE, protection information will not be displayed.

-Names    is a logical value that corresponds to the Names command and controls the display of name information in the Info Window.
+Names&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Names command and controls the display of name information in the Info Window.
 If TRUE, name information will be displayed; if FALSE, name information will not be displayed.

-Precedents    is a number from 1 to 3 that specifies which precedents to list, according to the following table.
+Precedents&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that specifies
+which precedents to list, according to the following table.

-Dependents    is a number from 1 to 3 that specifies which dependents to list, according to the following table.
+Dependents&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that specifies
+which dependents to list, according to the following table.

 |                              |             |
 | ---------------------------- | ----------- |